byronka/template-benchmark/README.md

 and then calling `String.getBytes(StandardCharsets.UTF_8)` will outperform trying to use pre-encoding techniques (static parts of templates are converted into bytes in advance).

-Currently only JStachio, Rocker, and JTE are tested.
+Currently only JStachio, Rocker, and JTE are tested because they are the only ones that can do something special for byte output.
 I have done my best to configure them correctly for fast UTF-8 output (e.g. use pre-encoding).
 All of the tests **copy** the results of their encoded buffer to a byte array regardless if they have the ability to read without copying.
 The theory is this cost should be relatively the same across frameworks (with the exception of String.getBytes on latin1 characters).
 Similarly if all frameworks used threadlocals for pooling the results would be similar as it is fixed overhead.

 The complying tests are suffixed with `Utf8`.

+**Important:** The `StringGetBytes` uses JStachio (since it performed the fastest in the normal String output)
-**Important:** The `JStachioStringUtf8` uses `StringBuilder.toString().getBytes(...)` as a comparison of leveraging pre-encoding and to show how fast it is on latin1 but how slow it is on extended characters.
+`StringBuilder.toString().getBytes(...)` as a comparison of leveraging pre-encoding and to show how fast it is on latin1 but how slow it is on extended characters.
+However it does not use threadlocals like the original test does.

 ## Extended UTF-8 test data :

-Only 5 non-latin1 characters were added! (a mixture of Chinese and Japanese)
+*Only 5* non-latin1 characters were added! (a mixture of Chinese and Japanese)

 `java -Dbenchmark.utf8=true -jar target/benchmarks.jar Utf8 -rff results-utf8.csv -rf csv`